Superalloy: Microstructure

 Furthermore, the burgers vector $\frac{a}{2}\left \langle 110 \right \rangle$ family of dislocations are likely to decompose into partial dislocations in this alloy due to its low stacking fault energy, such as dislocations with burgers vector of the $\frac{a}{6}\left \langle 211 \right \rangle$ family (Shockley partial dislocations).
 The stacking faults between these partial dislocations can further provide another obstacle to the movement of other dislocations, further contributing to the strength of the material.
 There are also more slip systems that can be involved beyond the $\left \{ 1 1 1 \right \}$ slip plane and $\left \langle 110 \right \rangle$ slip direction.

 At elevated temperature, the free energy associated with the anti-phase boundary (APB) is considerably reduced if it lies on a particular plane, which by coincidence is not a permitted slip plane.
 One set of partial dislocations bounding the APB cross-slips so that the APB lies on the low-energy plane, and, since this low-energy plane is not a permitted slip plane, the dissociated dislocation is effectively locked.
 By this mechanism, the yield strength of γ' phase Ni_{3}Al increases with temperature up to about 1000 °C.

 Initial material selection for blade applications in gas turbine engines included alloys like the Nimonic series alloys in the 1940s.
 The early Nimonic series incorporated γ' Ni_{3}(Al,Ti) precipitates in a γ matrix, as well as various metal-carbon carbides (e.g. Cr_{23}C_{6}) at the grain boundaries for additional grain boundary strength.
 Turbine blade components were forged until vacuum induction casting technologies were introduced in the 1950s.
 This process significantly improved cleanliness, reduced defects, and increased the strength and temperature capability.

 Modern superalloys were developed in the 1980s.
 First generation superalloys incorporated increased Al, Ti, Ta, and Nb content in order to increase the γ' volume fraction.
 Examples include: PWA1480, René N4 and SRR99.
-Additionally, the volume fraction of the γ' precipitates increased to about 50–70% with the advent of monocrystal solidification techniques that enable grain boundaries to be entirely eliminated.
+Additionally, the volume fraction of the γ' precipitates increased to about 50–70% with the advent of monocrystal solidification techniques that enable grain boundaries to be eliminated.
 Because the material contains no grain boundaries, carbides are unnecessary as grain boundary strengthers and were thus eliminated.